 You may assume you need to tip the crew leader more, but you don’t unless they were visibly doing significantly more work than the others.
 Keep in mind that their hourly wage is likely higher, too.

 There are different methods you can use to tip your moving team for doing a good job.
-For example, if one person on the team really worked a lot harder than the others tip everyone individually, so you can give the hardest worker more.
+For example, if one person on the team worked a lot harder than the others tip everyone individually, so you can give the hardest worker more.

 When giving your movers one tip amount to split, hand it to one person in front of the others and make it clear that it is to be split, so it doesn’t end up only in one pocket.
-If that makes you uncomfortable, you could just hand a separate amount to each individual worker, to make sure everyone gets the correct amount of cash.
+If that makes you uncomfortable, you could just hand a separate amount to each worker, to make sure everyone gets the correct amount of cash.